-In the same vein, Islamic State wants its own currency ‘to prevent blind and tyrannical monetary system that was imposed on the Muslims and was a reason for their enslavement, impoverishment and the wasting of national wealth, making it easy prey in the hands of the Jews and Christians’ (isis-coins.com).
+In the same vein, Islamic State wants its own currency ‘to prevent blind and tyrannical monetary system that was imposed on the Muslims and was a reason for their enslavement, impoverishment and the wasting of national wealth, making it easy prey in the hands of the Jews and Christians’.

 Imran Hosein and Mahani Mohamad are frequently quoted, for instance in master theses written at Malaysian universities.
-Though in the discussion on the subject the measured tone of the likes of El Diwany is more usual than the shrill voices of Hosein and Mahani Mohamad, many share their conviction that fractional-reserve banking and fiat money serve to concentrate wealth and also sovereignty in the hands of those who control the system (Meera and Larbani 1994 p.
-94).
+Though in the discussion on the subject the measured tone of the likes of El Diwany is more usual than the shrill voices of Hosein and Mahani Mohamad, many share their conviction that fractional-reserve banking and fiat money serve to concentrate wealth and also sovereignty in the hands of those who control the system.
 An interesting position is taken by Imad-ad-Dean Ahmad of the Minaret of Freedom Institute.
 Like many economists who follow the Austrian School, Ahmad is in favour of the gold standard because it makes for monetary stability and prevents both manipulation of the currency by the authorities and unjust benefits for the rich, who possess inflation-proof assets.
-A stable currency, not in danger of the erosion of its value by inflation, is a prerequisite for a just society, and therefore for an Islamic society, but no less for others (Ahmad 1998).
-Unlike most Muslim advocates of a gold currency, he does not equate interest with riba (Ahmad 1996) and he sees as one of the benefits of a gold standard that interest rates tend to be lower than under a managed currency.
+A stable currency, not in danger of the erosion of its value by inflation, is a prerequisite for a just society, and therefore for an Islamic society, but no less for others.
+Unlike most Muslim advocates of a gold currency, he does not equate interest with riba and he sees as one of the benefits of a gold standard that interest rates tend to be lower than under a managed currency.
 Hizb ut-Tahrir likewise puts the stability of the currency centre stage, but sticks to the rejection of interest common among Muslims.

-A curious conviction among opponents of an interest-based system, which they seem to have borrowed from Bernard Lietaer, famous for his advocacy of alternative exchange systems, is that an interest-based bank system requires an ever-expanding fiduciary money circulation (Meera and Larbani 2009 p.
-94; Lietaer 2001).
+A curious conviction among opponents of an interest-based system, which they seem to have borrowed from Bernard Lietaer, famous for his advocacy of alternative exchange systems, is that an interest-based bank system requires an ever-expanding fiduciary money circulation.
 This is based on the belief that interest payments imply that money is taken out of circulation.
 But that would require that banks operate without incurring any costs, do not distribute profits and do not use retained profits for investments or deposits with other institutions.
 Another strand in Lietaer’s crusade against interest, shared by many Muslim critics of fractional-reserve banking, is that interest payments are a major source of wealth concentration.
 In reality, interest appears to play a minor role at most in this respect.
-Other forms of capital income (rent, profits) and, perhaps more importantly, business acumen, monopolies, tax deals, tax evasion and political manipulation of the fiscal system are much more likely to be the driving forces (Visser 2013b).
+Other forms of capital income (rent, profits) and, perhaps more importantly, business acumen, monopolies, tax deals, tax evasion and political manipulation of the fiscal system are much more likely to be the driving forces.
 The critics’ complaint that the fiat money circulation shrinks during a recession, due to a fall in the volume of credit, making a bad situation worse, is better founded, though central banks do have instruments to counter such a fall in the money supply.